GiuseppeBell/The-reason-St-Helens-will-win-the-league-next-year/README.md

 2006 | 2010
 2014 | 2011

-This table shows that we have equally won thegrand final just asmuch aswe have lost it.
-It also shows that we were terribly unlucky to loose all those times in a row.
-It was not a good period for Saints fans.
+This table shows that we have equally won the grand final just as much as we have lost it.
+It also shows that during the years 2007-2011 we were very unfortunate or maybe just lacked a good team.
+The Leeds Rhinos won back to back titles 2007-2010 with Wigan beating us in the 2011 final to add insult to injury.
+It took us a while to recover but we finally managed to win the final again in 2014 despite being serious underdogs.

-All these victories however were special and each time we won we had special players pulling off outragious and courageous skills and plays which meant we had a fighting chance to win.
+All these past victories were special and each time we won we had special player that was stand out on the pitch. players such as **Jamie Lyon** and **Sean Long** could always turn up to the big games and perform.
+Sean Long individually won us The Grand Final in 2002!

-However this year we had a very special player named **Ben Barba**.
+This year we had that special player and his name was **Ben Barba**.

 [Ben Barba's magic performance](https://www.dailymail.co.uk/sport/rugbyunion/article-5723137/Castleford-18-36-St-Helens-Ben-Barba-puts-masterclass-send-Saints-comfortable-victory.html)